Human population projections: Mortality

 If the mortality rate is relatively high and the resulting life expectancy is therefore relatively low, changes in mortality can have a material impact on population growth.
-Where the mortality rate is low and life expectancy has therefore risen, a change in mortality will have much less of an effect.
+When the mortality rate is low and life expectancy has therefore risen, a change in mortality has much less of an effect.

-Because child mortality has declined substantially over the last several decades, global life expectancy at birth, has risen from 48 years in 1950–1955 to 67 years in 2000–2005, is expected to keep rising to reach 77 years in 2045–2050 and 83 years in 2095-2100.
-In the more Developed regions, the projected increase is from 76 years during the period 2000-2005 to 84 years during the period 2045-2050 and 90 in 2095-2100.
-Among the Less Developed countries, where life expectancy during the period 2000-2005 was just under 66 years, it is expected to be 76 years in 2045–2050 and 81 years by 2100.
+Because child mortality has declined substantially over the last several decades, global life expectancy at birth, has risen from 48 years in 1950–1955 to 67 years in 2000–2005, is expected to keep rising to reach 77 years in 2045–2050 and 83 years in 2095–2100.
+In the more developed regions, the projected increase is from 76 years during the period 2000–2005 to 84 years during the period 2045–2050 and 90 in 2095–2100.
+Among the less developed countries, where life expectancy during the period 2000–2005 was just under 66 years, it is expected to be 76 years in 2045–2050 and 81 years by 2100.

 Migration

 Migration can have a significant effect on population change.
-Global South-South migration accounts for 38% of total migration, and Global South-North for 34%.
+Global south–south migration accounts for 38% of total migration, and global south–north for 34%.
 For example, the United Nations reports that during the period 2010–2020, fourteen countries will have seen a net inflow of more than one million migrants, while ten countries will have seen a net outflow of similar proportions.
-The largest migratory outflows have been in response to demand for workers in other countries (Bangladesh, Nepal and the Philippines) or to insecurity in the home country (Myanmar, Syria and Venezuela).
-Belarus, Estonia, Germany, Hungary, Italy, Japan, the Russian Federation, Serbia and Ukraine have experienced a net inflow of migrants over the decade, helping to offset population losses caused by a negative natural increase (births minus deaths).
+The largest migratory outflows have been in response to demand for workers in other countries (Bangladesh, Nepal, and the Philippines) or to insecurity in the home country (Myanmar, Syria, and Venezuela).
+Belarus, Estonia, Germany, Hungary, Italy, Japan, Russia, Serbia, and Ukraine have experienced a net inflow of migrants over the decade, helping to offset population losses caused by a negative natural increase (births minus deaths).